How does FIM work?

-We reviewed the common directories used by multiple open source FIM solutions in Linux environments to define the list of directories.
+Lacework reviewed the common directories used by multiple open source FIM solutions in Linux environments to define the list of directories.

 Do FIM (filepath/fileignore) changes in config.json require an agent restart to take effect?

-No, changes to config.json are auto read by the agent and do not require agent restart to take effect.
+No, changes to config.json are auto read by the agent and do not require an agent restart to take effect.

 How long should one expect until FIM reports an added directory or file?

 The FIM scan is run once per day, so the time until you see a change depends on the time of the last scan.

 Can you utilize variables/wild cards when configuring FIM in config.json?

 No, wildcard or regex is not supported at this time.

 Are directory paths recursive?
 For example, if '/etc' is included in config.json, will the scan include '/etc/nginx' ?